CoderMuffin/BetterAsyncLibrary/README.md

 # BetterAsyncLibrary
-## MANY PARTS OF THIS REPOSITORY ARE OBSOLETE, PLEASE SEE THE NOTICE AT THE TOP OF https://www.johnlikestocode.co.uk/betterasync/
+## PARTS OF THIS REPOSITORY ARE OBSOLETE, PLEASE SEE THE NOTICE AT THE TOP OF https://www.johnlikestocode.co.uk/betterasync/

 An alternative version of Microsoft's async, featuring JS style promises, Go style channels and more.
 Docstrings included :)